EmanMaqsood190/Agralyticx/README.md

 ## 🔑 Environment Variables

-This repo is public — no real keys are committed.
+This repo is public, no real keys are committed.
 Create a `.env` file locally using this template:

 ```
 GEMINI_API_KEY=